-As of version 1.07 the DSA keys can be used to encrypt and decrypt small payloads.
-It works similar to the ECC encryption where a shared key is computed and the hash of the shared key XOR'ed against the plaintext forms the ciphertext.
+As of version 1.07, the DSA keys can be used to encrypt and decrypt small payloads.
+It works similar to the ECC encryption where a shared key is computed, and the hash of the shared key XOR'ed against the plaintext forms the ciphertext.
+The format used is functional port of the ECC encryption format to the DSA algorithm.